NSF Research Traineeship

 Why is this training needed?

 Building common ground across disciplines will enable researchers to mine, organize, and exploit the myriad data sources relevant to chemical reactions.
 Trainees will work together to design novel software and machine learning tools to explore uncharted territories in chemistries that rely on catalysts.
-This new approach to catalysis has a good chance of leading to breakthrough discoveries for real-world problems facing society today.
+This new approach to catalysis may lead to breakthrough discoveries for real-world problems facing society today.

-This program focuses on catalysts because these materials help reshuffle molecules into many types of desired products.
-From fibers to fuels, paints to plastics, drugs to detergents, catalysts are crucial to human society.
+This program focuses on catalysts because these materials help reshuffle molecules into many types of products.
+From fibers to fuels, paints to plastics, drugs to detergents, catalysts are crucial to society.

 How to harness data?

-We use Natural Language Processing and other machine learning tools to extract and analyze data from experiments or publications in the field of catalysis.
-With better tools like this and training in how to harness data, researchers will be able to more effectively—and quickly—uncover viable solutions to challenging chemistries that rely on catalysts.
+We use Natural Language Processing and other machine learning tools to extract and analyze data from catalysis experiments or publications.
+This will allow researchers to more effectively—and quickly—uncover viable solutions to challenging catalyst-reliant chemistries.

 What is the overarching goal?